Marketing experiments: First 11k traffic month + email shocker

 Even though we were all quiet on the guest blogging front, you can see we still got 45 leads from Smart Company/Startup Smart, and single figure leads from content that went live in previous months on Saasu, Australian Businesswomen’s Network, Social Media Today and Buffer App’s blog.

-Good content is the gift that keeps on giving.
+Good content is the gift that keeps on giving and a worthy marketing experiment for anyone looking to build a genuine marketing asset.

 Blogging: 7 backlinks